squaresLab/security-repair-benchmarks/docs/darjeeling_from_scratch.md

+# Baseline darjeeling
+This is a step by step guide to get darjeeling up and running on an Ubuntu machine.
+There are currently 15 exploits (located in the table at the bottom) on which darjeeling can be successfully run.

 ## Prerequisites
 This guide assumes a fresh updated installation of Ubuntu 21.04.
 Other Ubuntu versions may require more/different packages to be installed.
 This guide is annotated with